Our user friendly guides

-If you have an ongoing experience which is causing concern and you want this to be put right, it is usually best to contact the healthcare provider directly .
-Where the provider has one do this through their Patient Advice and Liaison Service (PALS).
-You can find more information about how to raise a concern with different services on our NHS services page
+If you have an ongoing experience which is causing concern and you want this to be put right, it is usually best to contact the healthcare organisation directly.
+Where the NHS organisation has one you should do this through their Patient Advice and Liaison Service (PALS).
+You can find more information about how to raise a concern with different NHS services on our NHS services page

 Making a complaint

-If you cannot resolve your problem informally, or if the issue that you are concerned about has happened in the past but you feel that it was unacceptable, you can make a formal complaint to the service provider.
+If you cannot resolve your problem informally, or if the issue that you are concerned about has happened in the past but you feel that it was unacceptable, you can make a formal complaint to the organisation concerned.

-If you are dissatisfied with the response provided by the NHS you can take your complaint to the Health Service Ombudsman.
-Healthwatch can support you to do this.
-We have a strong record in getting cases considered by the Ombudsman.
+If you are dissatisfied with the response provided by the NHS organisation you can take your complaint to the Health Service Ombudsman.

 Complaints Advocacy Service